-- Research to evaluate the suitability of specific quantum computing hardware architectures for science applications; - Feedback and control systems for physical qubits in quantum processors; - Compilation and optimization tools, including efficient mapping of algorithms to circuits in real-world hardware and research to develop more effective gates; - Techniques for minimizing or mitigating error in real-world quantum processors; and - Adaptation of promising new quantum computing technologies for testbed use.
+- Research focused on information processing and computation systems for emerging computing technologies including hardware architectures, accelerators, development of programming environments, languages, libraries, compilers, simulators, and research and development on their algorithms for physical simulation; - Cybersecurity for scientific computing integrity: research on security techniques appropriate for open scientific environments, with a focus on ensuring scientific integrity in the context of extreme scale high performance computing and to deliver means that assure trustworthiness within open high-end networking and data centers; - Research to evaluate the suitability of specific quantum computing hardware architectures for science applications; - Feedback and control systems for physical qubits in quantum processors; - Compilation and optimization tools, including efficient mapping of algorithms to circuits in real-world hardware and research to develop more effective gates; - Techniques for minimizing or mitigating error in real-world quantum processors; and - Adaptation of promising new quantum computing technologies for testbed use.

-Proposed research should focus on applications of quantum computing relevant to the Office of Science and on devices that are already available or that become available during the term of the award rather than large-scale, high-fidelity, fault-tolerant machines.
+Proposed research should focus on applications of quantum computing relevant to the SC and on devices that are already available or that become available during the term of the award rather than large-scale, high-fidelity, fault-tolerant machines.